Peter Abetz: State political career

 Abetz ran as a candidate for the Labor-held Legislative Assembly seat of Southern River in the 2008 Western Australian state election.
 He defeated the sitting member, Paul Andrews.

 Abetz served as a member of the Education & Health Standing Committee of the Legislative Assembly in his first term.
 From 2013, he served as the Chair of the Joint Standing Committee on Delegation Legislation.

-In November 2009, Abetz supported legislation to give police the power to search and seize property without any suspicion or belief that a crime has been committed by drawing reference to the work Adolf Hitler did to bring security to Nazi Germany.
+In November 2009 Abetz supported legislation to give police the power to search individuals for illicit weapons or drugs, without suspicion or belief that a crime had been committed.
+Abetz referenced Adolf Hitler's rise to power as an example of people's preference for security, later saying "When it comes to the crunch, people prefer to be safe than to have freedom".
 Premier of Western Australia Colin Barnett said that Abetz was making a valid point.

 In 2010 he introduced a private member's bill for the purpose of providing additional protection to franchisees.
 The Bill proceeded to the second reading stage, but was defeated in November 2011 on the casting vote of the Speaker.
 As a Christian, Abetz has been called one of "God's squad" in the WA Parliament for his eagerness to mention his faith in his public life.

 At the 2013 state election he achieved a 15% swing, holding his seat with 67% of the two-party-preferred vote.
 Following redistributed boundaries, he suffered a defeat the 2017 state election he suffered a swing of 20.8%, the largest against any sitting member.